The pandemic certainly changed a lot of our everyday behaviors that we took for granted.

 No longer could we meet friends for dinner, go to the movies, or in some cases, even see our family if they didn’t already live under the same roof.
 Zoom calls became the norm, large conferences were canceled or became virtual, and our reliance on the Internet increased more than ever.
 According to PC Magazine, data usage surged in Q1 of 2020 by 47%.
 At the end of 2020, more than 2.8 billion people checked Facebook at least once a month, which is a 12% increase from 2019.

 Not only did the pandemic change how we lived, but it also changed a few things about how we run our pest control businesses, especially sales and marketing.
 While most states deemed pest control as an essential business, if you relied heavily on door-to-door (D2D) sales, then you probably had to put that strategy on hold or eliminate it altogether.
 Pre-COVID-19, you may not have thought much about setting up a Google My Business account.
 But now?
 With the majority of the people still working from home, they’re more aware of pests, and the only way they’re going to find you is to search online.
-This report shows how searches for pest control increased 22% by the beginning of May 2020.
-That said, the importance of your online presence and digital marketing should be obvious.
+The importance of your online presence and digital marketing should be obvious.

-The Lobster Compass marketing portal also provides access to recommendations from Lobster Marketing experts and educational tools.
+The FieldRoutes Compass marketing portal also provides access to recommendations from the Marketing Suite experts and educational tools.
 Pest control owners can begin each day confidently with the right data needed to guide marketing and business decisions as new trends arise.
-In addition to consolidating traditional marketing metrics, the Lobster Compass marketing portal will display:
+In addition to consolidating traditional marketing metrics, the FieldRoutes Compass marketing portal will display: